10th Finchley

 1925 followed a similar pattern to the previous year and the Scouts again won the Sports Trophy.
 This year however, the Cubs were able to match this by winning their own sports to claim the Lady Peat Shield.

 Summer camp was once again held in Jersey and the band again won the music competition at the fete.
+The Camp Handbook was slimmed down to 20 pages and interestingly one of the instructions under ‘Preparations for Camp’ was ‘Have a haircut if you have not recently had one’.

 Towards the end of the year the Group held their annual concert and later the Dramatic Society performed ‘Mrs Gorringe’s Necklace‘, which proved very successful.